PretendoNetwork/website/docs/en_US/install/azahar.md

 In Azahar, click `Emulation`, then `Configure`.

 Select the `System` menu and click `Enable required LLE modules for online features`.
 Make sure this box is checked, then click OK.
+Please note that you will not be able to use savestates while this option is enabled, but you will not be able to play online when it is disabled.

 ## Downloading Nimbus

 Download the [latest Nimbus release](https://github.com/PretendoNetwork/Nimbus/releases/latest).
 Be sure to select a zip file labeled either `cia` or `combined`.
 Once downloaded, extract this zip file.

 In Azahar, click `File` and `Open Azahar Folder`.
 A file explorer window will open.
-Enter the `sdmc` folder and paste the `3ds` and `cias` folders from the zip file here.
-If everything goes correct, you should have these two folders in `sdmc` alongside a folder called `Nintendo 3DS`.
+Enter the `sdmc` folder and paste the `3ds` folder from the zip file here.
+If everything goes correct, you should have this folder in `sdmc` alongside a folder called `Nintendo 3DS`.

 Close Azahar and re-open it.
 Click `File` and `Install CIA`.
-Navigate into the `cias` folder from the zip file and select `Nimbus.cia`.
+Navigate into the `cias` folder from the zip file and select `nimbus.cia`.
 This will install Nimbus to your emulator.

 ## Using Nimbus